MicroEJ/docs/SDK6UserGuide/migrateMMMProject.rst

 .. note::

-   Please refer to :ref:`sdk6_manage_versioning` section for more information on the way to define the module version.
+   Refer to :ref:`sdk6_manage_versioning` section for more information on the way to define the module version.

 Configuration
 ~~~~~~~~~~~~~